How to Deal With Varicose Veins

 I feel it’s important to note that the thoroughness, attentiveness & kindness of the hospital staff was impressive.

-And I must mention that of all the treatments I’ve received above, I did not have to pay for anything.
+And I must mention that of all the treatments I received, I did not have to pay for anything.
 I’m Canadian, eh!
 And I’m so proud of it!

 The only complaint I may have is that I found patient education either simple or not forthcoming.